-4.2.3 Registration procedure and programme and module changes make use of the web-based self-registration facility as far as possible and if it is available for the programme concerned.
+4.2.3 Registration procedure and programme and module changes

+4.2.3.1 All prospective students, including Honours candidates, shall formally register as students in accordance with the University's official programme of registration.
+Prospective undergraduate students are advised to make use of the web-based self-registration facility as far as possible and if it is available for the programme concerned.
 All candidates who have written the NSC or IEB school-leaving examination, may make use of the self-registration facility.
 Alternative arrangements may be made for Master's and Doctoral candidates and the relevant faculty secretary in Block A of the Central Administration Building should be consulted in this regard.